devsmkna/API-tutorial/README.md

 ### 2.3 Create middleware

-Create on `src` the folder `middlewares`.
+Create a `middlewares` directory in the folder `src`.
 In this folder create the middleware, such as:

 `src/middlewares/validations.ts`
 ```ts